CCCCY096/CCCCY096.github.io/about_golang.md

 ### Template

 Golang doesn't support template officially.
 There are some third-party package, however, can create the illusion of template.

+**Just in!
+Golang's update on generics**: https://blog.golang.org/generics-next-step.

+> ... the earliest that generics could be added to Go would be the Go 1.17 release, scheduled for August 2021.

+And this is yet a optimistic prediction!

+Below are some quick overview of the generic feature:

+* Function with type parameter list: `func F(type T1, type T2) (p T) { ... }`
+* Each type parameter can have an optional type constraint: `func F(type T Constraint)(p T) { ... }`
+* Types can also have a type parameter list: `type M(type T) []T`

 ### Coroutine